-- The level defines the lowest level of a logged message - mail.warning, matches any message from the mail system with a level that is, at least, warning - 'none' is used to neglect some facilities . - .level1;mail.none action any facility with a level not smaller than level1 but neglect the mail facility
+- The level defines the lowest level of a logged message - mail.warning, matches any message from the mail system with a level that is, at least, warning - 'none' is used to neglect some facilities . - \.level1;mail.none action filename @hostname @ipaddress user1, user2,...

-Action: message handling
+Any facility, a level not smaller than level1 but neglect the mail facility Action: message handling